hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/basicCommand/notFound.md

 # notFound command
 ## role
- tell the frontend to the requested command does not exist.
+ Tell the frontend to the requested command does not exist.

 ## args (frontend to dataserver)
 ```json